LePage says he had no choice but to ask feds to reject Medicaid plan

-AUGUSTA ( NEWS CENTER Maine) — Governor Paul LePage says he has asked the Federal government to reject Maine’s proposal to expand Medicaid health coverage because “I can’t spend money we don’t have”.
+AUGUSTA (NEWS CENTER Maine) — Gov. Paul LePage says he has asked the Federal government to reject Maine’s proposal to expand Medicaid health coverage because “I can’t spend money we don’t have”.

 On Tuesday, Sept.
 5, it was announced the state has complied with a Maine Supreme Court decision and filed the State Plan Amendment request with the federal agency that oversees the Medicaid program.